bit-brick/bit-brick-docs/docs/k1/k1-ml/ai-quick-start.md

 ```
 [Note] `spine simulate` encapsulates the `spacemit - ort/bin/onnx_test_runner` test tool under the SDK directory.
 If there are `standard` output results in the test case directory (e.g., when `spine helper test` constructs the test data, the x86 output results are saved by specifying `--save_output`), then the `spine simulate test_data` command will also perform accuracy comparison on the simulation test output results on the `chip side` (default: relative error `1e - 5`, absolute error `1e - 5`).
 For more details about the parameters, please refer to the content of the 5.1.2 `spine simulate` chapter.
 ## 6 Performance Testing
 The `spacemit - ort/bin/onnxruntime_perf_test` tool under the SDK directory supports quickly testing the pure inference performance of the AI algorithm model on the `chip side`.
-This tool is compatible with ONNX models, so you can easily use it to evaluate the performance of the original ONNX floating-point model and the Jintie Space-Time fixed-point model after conversion (and/or quantization).
+This tool is compatible with ONNX models, so you can easily use it to evaluate the performance of the original ONNX floating-point model and the Spacemit fixed-point model after conversion (and/or quantization).
 Taking the above quantized Paddle model as an example, execute the following command on the `chip side`:
 ```
 bianbu@k1:~/desktop$ onnxruntime_perf_test inference.q.onnx -m times -r 100 -e spacemit
 using SpaceMITExecutionProvider